Lego Star Wars: The Complete Saga

 Most Expensive Purchase Without Score Multipliers

-The most expensive individual purchase the player can be expected to make without any score multipliers, *in thousands of Studs*.
+The most expensive individual purchase the player can be expected to make without any score multipliers, *in thousands of Studs* (number of Blue Studs).
 For example, an option value of 100 means that purchases up to 100,000 studs in price can be expected to be purchased without any score multipliers.
 The logical requirements for expensive purchases will scale with this value.
 For example, if a purchase of up to 100,000 Studs is expected with no score multipliers, then a purchase of 100,001 up to 200,000 Studs is expected with a score multiplier of 2x.
 "Score x2" costs 1.25 million studs (1250 * 1000) in vanilla, so, for a more vanilla experience with potentially more farming for Studs, set this option to 1250.
 The most expensive purchase is "Score x10", which costs 20 million studs (20000 * 1000).
 Setting this options to 20000 means that all purchases are logically expected without score multipliers.

 This is a range option.